Results for “Republican primary”

 New Emerson College poll shows Abdul El-Sayed and Mallory McMorrow tied at 24 percent each in Michigan Democratic Senate primary, with generational divides and close Republican governor race.

-April 16, 2026·Michigan Capitol·2 sources - elections
+April 16, 2026·Michigan Capitol·2 sources - politics

 Warren Rep. John James’ PAC Hired Consultants Tied to Alleged Trump-NRA Campaign Finance Scheme